erikafrangione/academic-kickstart/content/projects/Blog Posts/_index.md

 *	**For an output directory**: What type of analysis was performed?
 When was it performed?
 What script and script version did you use to perform the analysis?
 For certain analyses, did you assign specific parameters or statistical cut-offs to run the analysis?
 What naming conventions does the output data follow?

 ![Figure_4](readme.png)
-*Figure 4: This is an exzmple README.md file that I might include in either my data or script directories.
+*Figure 4: This is an example README.md file that I might include in either my data or script directories.
 This file can be as simple as summarizing each file with a single line, or using more detail to describe the functionalities of each script, their purpose, and why it was written.*

-Here’s a simple README.md file that might be used for my data and scripts folders.
-This is written in Markdown using VCS.

 ## Naming Conventions